Hilbert modular Eisenstein congruences of local origin: Introduction

+The precise definition of the spaces $S_{\textbf{k}}(\Gamma_{\mathcal{O}}(\pi))$ is given in Section $2$, but we simply note here that these spaces are direct analogues of spaces of classical modular forms $S_k(\Gamma_0(p))$ for rational prime $p$.
+It is immediate that the above congruences are Hilbert modular analogues of classical Eisenstein congruences.
+More generally, taking $F = \mathbb{Q}$ in our results immediately reveals all of the classical instances of Eisenstein congruences mentioned above (e.g. Ramanujan style congruences, including those of local origin).

+When the narrow class number is non-trivial we need to use the full Hecke module of Hilbert modular forms, i.e.\ $h^+$-tuples of functions, each transforming with respect to a different level structure (one for each narrow ideal class).
+One immediate consequence of this is that we must instead work with ideal-indexed Fourier coefficients, as defined by Shimura in \cite{shimura}.

 A deeper follow-up question is to ask for necessary and sufficient conditions that determine the existence of Hilbert newforms satisfying the above congruence.
-We also address this question and prove the following result.
+We address this general question in Theorem \ref{thm:main}, giving the following companion result to Theorem $1.1$.